SteamedPears/Code-Review/src/bookmarklet/README.md

 ##Development Usage

+Rum `make build` to build the bookmarklet and vendors.

 Run `make main` to start serving the bookmarklet for development.

 All vendors must be built before they can be used.
-Use `make vendorname`.
+Use `make buildvendors`.

 To prepare the bookmarklet for production (eg. minification, concatenation, etc), use `make production`.